Wamako: History and Geography

 Local government is mainly populated by Hausa people.
 It also comprises four villages: Kammata, Gwamatse, Kauran Kimaba and Kokani Cidawa.
 The inhabitants are mostly farmers and animal rearers but the initial inhabitants were Sulubawa but now the area were dominated by Hausa.

 The postal code of the area is 840.

+Climate

+The climate has a blistering, cloudy dry season with temperatures ranging from 62°F to 105°F, as well as a hot, oppressive wet season with generally cloudy skies.

+Temperature

+The temperature trend in Wamako indicates a positive trend toward warmer temperatures, with colder conditions becoming more prevalent over time.